 Talking gender in Dharavi

 The teenagers were also explained the difference between gender and sex.
-While sex is defined as biological and physiological characteristics that define men and women, gender is a socially constructed roles, behaviors and attributes that a society considers appropriate for men and women.
+While sex is defined as biological and physiological characteristics that define men and women, gender is socially constructed roles, behaviors, and attributes that a society considers appropriate for men and women.

 “Women cannot lift heavy weights.
 Men cannot have long hair.
-These are examples of gender constructs,” explained Jayshree Belwade, programme officer who conducted the session with the children.
+These are examples of gender constructs,” explained Jayshree Belwade, the program officer who conducted the session with the children.